Avoid These 14 Common Home Buyer Mistakes

 Let’s face it: Buying a home is a major investment.
 However, for many people it can end up being more expensive than it needs to be due to some costly mistakes.
-Here are eight blunders to avoid, and some helpful tips that could mean the difference between financial security and financial distress.
+Here are 14 home buyer mistakes to avoid, and some helpful tips that could mean the difference between financial security and financial distress.

 1. Not Understanding the Market